ToolShedTested

 4.6

 We tested five drill presses under $200 for hole accuracy, table stability, and depth stop repeatability.
-Here are the benchtop picks that deliver straight holes every time -- starting with the WEN 4210 at $149.
+Here are the benchtop picks that deliver straight holes every time -- starting with the WEN 4210 at the current retailer price.

 Best For: Best Overall Under $200